 Traditions like home-made pasta and the corn bread cooked in the wood ovens built aside the houses are still alive.
 The swordfish, fished from April to September, is the symbol of the Tyrrhenian coast together with the “bluefish”, taken to the port by fishermen every day.

-Ancient autochthon vines allow the production of white and red wines like the Zibibbo and the Cerasuolo.
+Ancient autochthon vines allow the production of white and red wines like Zibibbo and Cerasuolo.
 The Greco di Bianco D.O.C., flagship of the entire Locride area, is considered one of the most valuable Italian dessert wines, to accompany dry confectionery and almond pastries.
-In the capital, the vegetables represent the main ingredients for most of the different preparations (parmigiana, peperonata, filled peppers and tomatoes, fried aubergine flowers).
+In Reggio Calabria itself, the vegetables represent the main ingredients for many different recipes (parmigiana, peperonata, filled peppers and tomatoes, and fried aubergine flowers).

-The local patisserie is very famous (torrone, cannoli with ricotta cheese, “pignolata”, tartine di sanguinaccio, pastries with bergamot, marmalades, marzipan or “morticeddi”), and so are the home-made ice-creams.
+The local patisserie is deservedly famous (torrone, cannoli with ricotta cheese, pignolata, tartine di sanguinaccio, pastries with bergamot, marmalades, marzipan or morticeddi), as is the homemade gelato.

-Finally, in the area of Tauro, flour, honey, almonds and mulled wine are the ingredients of the “nzuddhe”, typical pastries prepared on popular festivities.
-Let’s not forget the good quality of the oil produced in the local olive presses and of the oranges cultivated in the “Piana”.
+Finally, in the area of Tauro, flour, honey, almonds and mulled wine are the ingredients for the nzuddhe, typical pastries prepared during popular festivities.
+Not to forget is the high-quality oil produced in the local olive presses, and the the oranges cultivated in the Piana zone.